cheryl-toh/cheryl-toh/README.md

 ### Hi there 👋
 My name is **Cheryl**.
-I am a third year Computer Science student who experiment with random projects from time to time.
+I am a Computer Science fresh graduate who experiment with random projects from time to time.

+- 🌱 I am working on Phase 2 of my desk companion bot - Pyxi

-- 🌱 I’m currently working at Newswav as a **Part Time Fullstack Software Engineer**
+- 💻 I’m currently working at Newswav as a **Part Time Fullstack Software Engineer**

 - 📫 Reach me via **cheryltqr2907@gmail.com** for any freelance work/inquiries